post-quantum cryptography

 Pre-quantum vs. quantum vs. post-quantum cryptography

 Pre-quantum cryptography uses a specific type of cipher called an algorithm to transform human-readable data into secret code.
-The challenge of pre-quantum cryptography is to make encryption ciphers easy to understand but difficult to reverse engineer.
+The challenge of pre-quantum cryptography is to make encryption ciphers easy to understand but difficult to reverse-engineer.

 The quest for quantum-resistant algorithms

-In response, mathematicians and programmers began experimenting with a wide variety of strategies to replace integer factorization as well as the discrete logarithmic problems used in the Rivest-Shamir-Adleman (RSA) algorithm, Elliptic Curve Digital Signature Algorithm (ECDSA), Elliptic Curve Diffie–Hellman Key Exchange (ECDH) and Digital Signature Algorithm (DSA) cryptosystems.
+In 2016, the National Institute of Standards and Technology (NIST) began to seek out submissions for algorithms that could potentially replace public key encryption, key encapsulation mechanisms (KEMs) and digital signatures.
+Mathematicians and programmers began experimenting with a variety of strategies to replace integer factorization and the discrete logarithmic problems used in the Rivest-Shamir-Adleman (RSA) algorithm, Elliptic Curve Digital Signature Algorithm (ECDSA), Elliptic Curve Diffie–Hellman Key Exchange (ECDH) and Digital Signature Algorithm (DSA) cryptosystems.

 Google's experiments in post-quantum cryptography, for example, involve coupling a classical elliptic curve algorithm with a post-quantum algorithm.
-The idea is that even if the quantum cryptography turns out to be breakable, the addition of an elliptic curve algorithm will still provide a measure of security.
+The idea is that even if quantum cryptography turns out to be breakable, the addition of an elliptic curve algorithm will still provide a measure of security.

 The future of post-quantum cryptography